miloshIra/polarcape-task/README.md

 # Polarcape APIs project
 - --
-### This is my solution to the email sent task by Polarcape, I chose *flasl v2.0.3* as the framework and *SQLite* as database.
+### This is my solution to the email sent task by Polarcape, I chose *flask v2.0.3* as the framework and *SQLite* as database.

 ### Repo contains: